sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 That means we have to be willing to say things like:

-*   “You don’t need us for this.”
+*   "You don't need us for this."
-*   “This is not the right time.”
+*   "This is not the right time."
-*   “This risk does not match your actual situation.”
+*   "This risk does not match your actual situation."
-*   “You’re trying to solve an [emotional problem with a financial move](https://ncua.gov/regulation-supervision/manuals-guides/federal-consumer-financial-protection-guide/compliance-management/unfair-deceptive-or-abusive-acts-or-practices-udaap).”
+*   "You're trying to solve an [emotional problem with a financial move](https://ncua.gov/regulation-supervision/manuals-guides/federal-consumer-financial-protection-guide/compliance-management/unfair-deceptive-or-abusive-acts-or-practices-udaap)."

 Not always fun to say.
-But it’s real.
+But it's real.

 ### 4. We refuse to be a brand built on noise